raspberrypilearning/python-web-server-with-flask/en/step_1.md

 ### You will need:
-- You will need a Raspberry Pi with the latest Raspberry Pi OS
+- A Raspberry Pi with the latest Raspberry Pi OS

 --- collapse ---
 ---